 Nyakairima however, is highly credited for his role in expanding this family to its current composition of 25 members under the new leadership of Agastya as a dominant silverback, 12 females, 3 juveniles, and 7 babies.

-Umumbano family consists of 13 members with Charles as their leader, 1 sub-adult, 6 infants and 3 adult females.
+Umumbano family consists of 13 members with Charles as their leader, 1 sub-adult, 6 infants, and 3 adult females.

 By the time of its crossing from Congo, this family was under the leadership of Kwitonda as a dominant silverback but its leadership has now shifted to a younger silverback called Akarevuro after the unfortunate passing of Kwitonda in September of 2012 who was aged 40 years.

-Hirwa family is named after a Kinyarwanda word Hirwa which means lucky one.
-This family came into existence after bitter brawls erupted between Munyinga the leader of this family and the leader of Susa family and at the end of the conflicts, Munyiga broke away with 2 adult females and started a family of his own, Munyinga also managed to annex other female gorillas during the early stages of forming the Hirwa group and now this group consists of 16 members
+Hirwa family is named after the Kinyarwanda word Hirwa which means lucky one.
+This family came into existence after bitter brawls erupted between Munyinga the leader of this family and the leader of the Susa family at the end of the conflicts, Munyiga broke away with 2 adult females and started a family of his own, Munyinga also managed to annex other female gorillas during the early stages of forming the Hirwa group and now this group consists of 16 members

-Named after a local Kinyarwanda word Ugenda which means mobile, this gorilla family is indeed very mobile as its always on a constant move from one place to another looking for the freshest feeders to eat.
-The Ugenda group comprises of 11 members with 2 other silverbacks.
+Named after a local Kinyarwanda word Ugenda which means mobile, this gorilla family is indeed very mobile as it’s always on a constant move from one place to another looking for the freshest feeders to eat.
+The Uganda group comprises 11 members with 2 other silverbacks.

-Bwenge family was named after a Kinyarwanda word bwenge which means wisdom.
-This family was formed when its leader Bwenge decided to split from his natal group and got joined by another female but as time has gone by Bwenge family has grown to a strong number of 11 individuals.
+The Bwenge family was named after the Kinyarwanda word bwenge which means wisdom.
+This family was formed when its leader Bwenge decided to split from his natal group and got joined by another female but as time went by Bwenge’s family grew to a strong number of 11 individuals.

-The Titus group lives along the slopes of Karisimbi and Visoke ranges hence it requires some physical stamina to track this group due to the high altitudes involved during the tracking of this group.
+The Titus group lives along the slopes of the Karisimbi and Visoke ranges hence it requires some physical stamina to track this group due to the high altitudes involved in tracking this group.